-Then I spied a Peace Corps brochure.
-Teaching English sounded responsible and yet romantic.
-To placate Dad, I started up the application process.
-The CARE commercials on television, after all, had always touched me.
+ThenI spied a Peace Corps brochure.
+Teaching English in Africa sounded responsible and yet romantic.
+To placate Dad and my own anxiety over leaving dance, I started up the application process.
+The CARE commercials on television, after all, had always touched me, with their drama and beautiful background music.
 I visualized myself, noble and selfless, helping rid the world of poverty.
-Africa, I decided, was real life, a true offstage drama.
-There, I wouldn’t need ballet in the same way.
-My life itself would become an elegant, albeit gritty, waltz of good will and cultural wonder.
+Africa would be reallife, a true adventure, yet something with soul.

-The acceptance letter six months later, after a series of phone interviews, made me want to run the other way.
-Once again, my grand idea, viewed up close, had lost all its charm.
+The acceptance letter six months later, after a series of interviews, made me want to run the other way.
+Somehow my grand idea, viewed up close, had lost all its charm.
 I told my family about the letter, more for show than because I was going to do it.
-But while Mom and Dad congratulated me, I saw my siblings exchanging glances.
-“You’re still playing with that idea?”
-Russell, the oldest, asked.
+But while Mom and Dad congratulated me, I saw my two siblings exchange glances.

-Madeleine’s porcelain-smooth face creased in bemusement before she shook her head and began to chuckle.
+Alison, the family’s beauty queen—literally: she’d been Miss Nebraska four years earlier, in 1984—didn’tspeak at first.
+Her expression creased in bemusement before she shook her head and began to chuckle.
 “Oh, Fiona,” was all she said.

 “Yes, I’m still ‘playing’ with that idea.”
 I glared at them.
 “In fact, I’ve decided to accept.”